 Your page’s meta description appears in your website’s search results.
 It’s free advertising to users, enticing them to click on your site rather than someone else’s.
 Using keywords here can also boost ranking because it helps Google decide your content is the right thing to put in front of users for that search.

 The title tag shows up in the search results as your website.
 Keywords are vital here, as well.
 Using the same title tag on each page can be tempting, but each page on your site is competing against itself for ranking if you use that approach.
 Instead, vary them up to target different but related keywords.

 If your website loads too slowly, you’re hurting domain authority.
 People are more likely to bounce off your site if it takes too long to load, and Google considers bounce rate when they determine your ranking.
 They also factor in your website speed when they push out results to users, so ensuring your site loads as quickly as possible will increase your rankings.

 47% of users expect a website to load within two seconds or less.
 And a one-second delay in page load speed can cause a 7% decrease in conversion rate.
 So if you earn $100,000/day, you lose $2.5 million per year because your website is slow.

 Ignoring Your Website Analytics

-When things work out the way you want them to, it can be easy to overlook the data.
+When things work out how you want them to, it can be easy to overlook the data.
 But it’s at this point the data can be your best friend.
-You can find where you’re ranking for your keywords, which are getting the most traffic, leads, and conversions, which pages people are leaving your website on, and more.
+You can find where you rank for your keywords, which are getting the most traffic, leads, and conversions, which pages people leave your website on, and more.
 This lets you see areas of your strategy that are working and pinpoint areas that need improvement if you want to reach your goals.